vinnyvaleria/SIMRide/README.md

 -- | WALLET: Remove payment amount from passenger E-Wallet -- | WALLET: Add payment amount to driver E-Wallet
 -- | DRIVER : Update if passenger has boarded/did not show up
+-- | BOOKING: Mark drive as done as driver